Puerto Morelos Visitors Guide

 6. Stroll Around the Town

 Puerto Morelos has the charm and authenticity of old Mexico.
-The quaint town itself is a very low-key destination, with welcoming energy and only about 9,000 residents.
+The quaint town itself is a very low-key destination, with welcoming energy and a slow island pace.
 It has that small fishing village vibe that makes it fantastic to explore.

 There are plenty of shops and restaurants in town and you won’t have to deal with the swarms of people that you find in many other Riviera Maya destinations.
 Make sure to stop at a seafood restaurant, it’s what the town is famous for, and the daily catch is almost guaranteed to be scrumptious here!